davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 There are mainly 3 ways to interact with the software:

 - Send HTTP request to the application
-- Scheduled jobs triggered timers
+- Scheduled jobs triggered by timers
 - Send messages to the application, such as via Kafka/MQTT etc.

 For HTTP requests, they can be further split into 4 categories: